akshell/docs/intro.rst

 Getting Started
 ===============

 New to Akshell?
 Or to web development in general?
-You came to the right place: read this material to quickly get up and running.
+You've come to the right place: read this material to quickly get up and running.

 If you’re new to JavaScript, you might want to start by getting an